NordicSemiconductor/zcbor/README.md

 The code generation is performed by the Python script cddl_gen.py in scripts/.
 The generated code depends on a CBOR decoding library (cbor_decode) in src/.
 There are tests for the code generation in tests/.
-The tests require Zephyr (If your shell is set up to build Zephyr samples, the tests should also build)
+For now the tests require Zephyr (if your shell is set up to build Zephyr samples, the tests should also build).

 Features
 ========